choraleprelude/tpm-api-examples/TCG.TSS.ESAPI/INSTALL.md

 ## Prerequisites

-TPM2-TSS needs to be installed and library/include paths known:
+- TPM2-TSS needs to be installed and library/include paths known: https://github.com/tpm2-software/tpm2-tss
-    https://github.com/tpm2-software/tpm2-tss
+  - Then update the library and include paths of the makefiles used for Linux/Windows

-mkdir target
+- mkdir target

 ## if linux
 make